 Yet another magnificent tourist attraction located within the Arts District, the Morton H. Meyerson Symphony Centre is one of the best symphony halls of the world.
 The home-ground of the Dallas Symphony Orchestra the Morton H. Meyerson Symphony Orchestra also hosts the Turtle Creek Chorale, the Dallas Wind Symphony and the Greater Dallas Youth Orchestra.
 The brainchild of award winning architect I.M.
 Pei, many orchestra conductors swear by the well planned acoustics, open spaces and interior architecture which enhances the symphony experience.
 If you get a chance, catch a performance and be enthralled like never before…

-Morton H. Meyerson Symphony Center Information
+Morton H. Meyerson Symphony Center Travel Tips

 - Public Tours are given on selected Mondays, Thursdays, Fridays and Saturdays at 1pm.
 Dates are subject to change.